csprance/crymodo_tools/README.md

-# Modo CryExport
+# CryModo Tools
-> CRYENGINE exporter for modo 13^
+> CRYENGINE exporter and tools for modo 13^ (Might work on other versions)

 ## Export
 * Select CryExportNode(s) and click Export Selected or the hotkey `Ctrl-Alt-Shift-E`